cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 (optional)*defines: model structure*
 <br>Name of the column in the data vault table.
 If not defined, the field_name will be used.
 <br>*"customer_number"*
+<br>*Additional behavior:*
+<br>→ Column names are normalized to UPPER CASE unless explicitly declared otherwise.
+<br>→ The compiler does not rename automatically table columns.
+<br>→ If multiple fields map to the same column_name (case-insensitive), an error is raised unless this is controlled through relation_names.

 **column_type**
 (optional)*defines: model structure*